 - Chocolate Chip Cookies: Chocolate chip cookies are definitely a bake sale favorite.
 Sell them individually or by the dozen for a discount.

-- Fudge: This three-ingredient fudge will help boost your bake sale booth sales.
+- Fudge: This super simple fudge will help boost your bake sale booth sales.

 - Rice Krispies Treats: It’s amazing that someone would pay for these treats when they are so easy to make, but they do.
 You can even find these treats in the finest bakeries.
 They won’t be plain, but the base is the same.